kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 - A _Reference_ within a form refers to the _Summary_ of another Form.
 Certain practitioners are fond of references like "Section 12(d) (Indemnification)".
 Common Form thinks of references as "Section (Indemnification)".

 - Any sequence of contiguous Forms included within another Form is a _Series_.
-An numbered list within a paragraph is a Series, as is a list of sub-sections within another, overarching section.
+A numbered list within a paragraph is a Series, as is a list of sub-sections within another, overarching section.

 Common Form defines a _Markup Language_ that allows us to express arbitrarily complex combinations of the above with only the keys on our keyboards, and only one key at a time.
 Take an example adapted from the Loan Syndications and Trading Association's form agreement:[^1]